 Criterion A – Species or Population Vulnerability

-The area contains habitat that important for the survival and recovery of the Irrawaddy dolphin and the dugong.
+The IMMA contains habitat that is important for the survival and recovery of the Irrawaddy dolphin and the dugong.
 The Irrawaddy dolphin was listed as Endangered by the IUCN Red list as all known populations have been reducing worldwide (Minton et al. 2017).
 The dugong was recognised as a Vulnerable species by IUCN due to emerging threats on remaining populations (Marsh and Sobtzick, 2015).
-Despite of the data gaps regarding the abundance and distribution of the two species in Kien Giang and Kep Archipelago, dugong and Irrawaddy dolphin are consistently recorded in this area (Vu et al. Forthcoming).
+Despite of data gaps regarding the abundance and distribution of the two species in Kien Giang and Kep Archipelago, dugong and Irrawaddy dolphin are consistently recorded in this area (Vu et al. Forthcoming).

 Criterion C: Key Life Cycle Activities

 Sub-criterion C2: Feeding Areas